 For these tests, I used a number of external A‑D converters as the most convenient way of demonstrating the arguments I'm presenting.
 But exactly the same range of results would be expected of any and all DAW interfaces and soundcards, and for the same reasons.
 The external A‑Ds I used for these tests included a Behringer UltraCurve Pro DEQ2496, an Apogee PSX100, a Focusrite ISA428 with digi‑card, and a Prism Sound Orpheus.
 All were tested using a Prism Sound dScope Series III audio analyser system, which was configured to generate an analogue line‑level test signal and to measure various aspects of the converter's AES3 digital output.

-The first unit I tested was the Behringer Ultracurve, and the resulting graph is shown on page 114127.
+The first unit I tested was the Behringer Ultracurve, and the resulting graph is shown here.
 The pink trace shows the performance of the unit running on its internal clock and with a 1kHz tone input at about ‑4dBFS.
 The spikes to the right of the 1kHz tone indicate some harmonic distortion below about ‑106dBFS, but the trace is relatively clean of other spurious unwanted signals, all of which lie below ‑130dBFS.

 However, the blue trace shows the result when the Ultracurve Pro is synchronised to an external word clock reference signal (in this case from the dScope Series III itself).
 As you can see, the entire noise floor is slightly elevated, with a distinct bulge around the 10kHz region, and a lot of spurious additional spikes have appeared on both sides of the 1kHz input signal.
 These are caused by the Ultracurve's clock recovery circuitry trying to maintain a lock on the external reference clock signal, and although relatively low in level (most are still below ‑130dBFS), these spurious signals can have audible effects because they are not directly related to the input signal and are inherently unmusical.
 So even though a very good-quality external word clock is being supplied here, the performance of the A‑D converter becomes noticeably (and audibly) worse than when running on its internal clock.

 This is not an unusual situation by any means, and the reduction in audio quality is not related to the supposed quality of the reference clock source either.
-The graph on page 128 compares the Focusrite ISA428 running on its internal clock at 48kHz (dark‑blue trace), with external 48kHz clocks from both the Antelope Trinity/10M clock combination (green trace) and the Drawmer MClock Lite (yellow trace).
+This graph compares the Focusrite ISA428 running on its internal clock at 48kHz (dark‑blue trace), with external 48kHz clocks from both the Antelope Trinity/10M clock combination (green trace) and the Drawmer MClock Lite (yellow trace).
 These two master clocks represent the two cost extremes of all the master clocks available for this test, with a 12:1 price ratio between them!

 The differences between the MClock Lite and Trinity traces are negligible, while both are substantially worse than the performance obtained when the ISA428 is running on its internal clock.
 In this case, running on an external clock raises the noise floor substantially, and a few extra atonal artifacts pop up either side of the 1kHz input tone.
 In this case, the broadband THD + Noise figure (22Hz to 22kHz) for the ISA428 increased by about 2dB when running on an external clock compared with its internal clock performance, indicating increased jitter in the A‑D and a consequent increase in distortion and noise.
 Moreover, the implication is that the A‑D converter's external clock‑recovery circuitry has a far more significant effect on the A‑D's performance than the quality or precision of the external reference clock source.